baskerville/plato/doc/HOOKS.md

 // Enable or disable the WiFi.
 {"type": "setWifi", "enable": BOOL}
 ```

+On *Plato*'s side, the events are read line by line, one event per line.

 When the network becomes operational, *Plato* will send the `SIGUSR1` signal to
 all the fetchers.